RawanAlzowaid/TeamProject-3308/README.md

 waste by giving them two choices: either get rid of it quickly and easily or donate it to someone who needs them, using “one man's trash is another man's treasure” as our moto.
-(Considering: added swap choice that users will be able to swap their waste stuff from other people's waste that they need)
+(Possibily: added swap choice that users will be able to swap their waste stuff from other people's waste that they need)

 # Vision statement: (what you would tell potential customers)